Isuwa: Late Bronze Age

-Isuwa continued to be ruled by kings who were vassals of the Hittites.
-Few kings of Isuwa are known by names and documents.
-One Ehli-sharruma is mentioned as being king of Isuwa in a Hittite letter from the thirteenth century BC.
-Another king of Isuwa called Ari-sharruma is mentioned on a clay seal found at Korucutepe, an important site in Isuwa.
+Iron Age

 After the fall of the Hittite empire in the early twelfth century BC a new state emerged in Isuwa.
 The city of Melid became the center of a Luwian state, Kammanu, one of the so-called Neo-Hittite states.
 With the demise of the Hittites the Phrygians settled to the west, and to the east the kingdom of Urartu was founded.
 The most powerful neighbour was Assyria to the south.
 The encounter with the Assyrian king of Tiglath-Pileser I (1115–1077 BC) resulted in Kammanu being forced to pay tribute to Assyria.
 Kammanu continued to prosper however until the Assyrian king Sargon II (722–705 BC) sacked the city in 712 BC.
 At the same time the Cimmerians and Scythians invaded Anatolia from the Caucasus to the northeast.
 The movement of these nomadic people may have weakened Kammanu before the final Assyrian invasion, which probably caused the decline of settlements and culture in this area from the seventh century BC until the Roman period.